Dirk Eddelbuettel

-Dirk Eddelbuettel is a Canadian statistician, data scientist and researcher.
-He is the author of the open-source software package Rcpp, written in the R programming language, and has also written the textbook Seamless R and C++ Integration with Rcpp on the topic.
+Dirk Eddelbuettel is a Canadian-American statistician, data scientist and researcher.
+He is one of the authors of the open-source software package Rcpp, written in the R programming language, and has also written the textbook Seamless R and C++ Integration with Rcpp on the topic.
 He is co-founder of the R In Finance Conference.
 In addition, he has contributed to many packages in R as well as the Debian project.
 He is also a co-creator of the Rocker Project bringing Docker to R.

 Early life and education

 Eddelbuettel has an M.Sc in Industrial Engineering (Comp.Sci./OR) from Karlsruhe Institute of Technology in Germany.
 He received an M.A. and a PhD in Financial Econometrics from the School for Advanced Studies in the Social Sciences (EHESS) in France.

 Career

 Eddelbuettel has been a contributor to CRAN for over a decade.
 He is the co-author/maintainer of more than sixty packages.
 He is also the Debian/Ubuntu maintainer for R and other quantitative software, editor of the CRAN Task Views for Finance and High-Performance Computing, co-founder of the annual R/Finance conference, and an editor of the Journal of Statistical Software.
 He is a member of the R Foundation and contributed to R-Hub.

 Eddelbuettel has been interviewed by Data Science Los Angeles and others.
 He frequently gives talks to the R community.

 He worked as a senior quantitative analyst from 2008 to 2012, and as a senior financial engineer from 2012 to 2018.
 Currently he is working as a principal software engineer in Chicago.

 Eddelbuettel joined University of Illinois at Urbana-Champaign in 2018.
 He works as an adjunct Clinical Professor in Statistics where he created and teaches STAT 447: Data Science Programming Methods.